TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 VMX is typically negligible.
 It accounts for CPU cycles spent on things like consoling to the VM.
 In esxtop, System time is charged to the VM VMX world.

 Because Used accounts for the actual frequency, you may expect it to be measured in GHz and not millisecond.
 Think of the number of cycles completed instead of simply frequency.
 You then convert it back to time.
-I know it requires a bit of mental mathematics 😊
+I know it requires a bit of mental mathematics.

 Quiz: